 The platform’s leading investors include Insight Partners, Japan-based educational publisher Benesse Holdings, Stripes, Norwest Venture Partners, and various others.

-Prior to this capital, Udemy had raised around $50 million in its Series E funding round which was headed by Japanese publisher Benesse Holdings.
+Prior to this, Udemy had raised around $50 million in its Series E funding round which was headed by Japanese publisher Benesse Holdings.
 The round took place in the month of February of this year.

 “Udemy’s rapid growth in India shows us the level of demand from students, instructors, and companies for affordable skills training.
 We are dedicated to our mission of improving lives through learning and expanding in India enables us to deliver on that promise,”